 You do not exist in a vacuum.

-Getting a reputation as a go-getter and hard-charging individual is going to go down well with the higher ups, but it may stop you from building good relationships with your colleagues and business associates.
+Getting a reputation as a go-getter and hard-charging individual will go down well with the higher-ups, but it may stop you from building good relationships with your colleagues and business associates.

-You have to deal with people, no matter how far up the ladder you are, and people will follow your lead more readily if they like you.
+You have to deal with people, no matter how far up the ladder, and people will follow your lead more readily if they like you.

 Being too narrow-focused

-There is no depth to you, and no broad-mindedness, which can limit your potential quite badly.
+There is no depth to you and broad-mindedness, which can limit your potential quite badly.

 Personal development goals may not impact directly on your current position, but it does provide you with the skills to deal with anything that comes your way.

-Problems at home can affect your productivity, which is why many employers look into social networks and family background before they consider applicants for a position.
+Problems at home can affect productivity, so many employers look into social networks and family backgrounds before considering applicants for a position.

-It will make your journey to the top more interesting, and definitely more satisfying.
+It will make your journey to the top more interesting and more satisfying.

 Having too many goals

-Having too many goals is as bad as having none at all, because you will spend all your time chasing them down.
+Having too many goals is as bad as having none because you will spend all your time chasing them down.

 Allow yourself a break once a week when you don’t have to think about the things you have to do or the goals you have to accomplish.

 Avoid these mistakes to keep your career on track, but never forget your ultimate goal: to have a rich, fulfilling, and satisfying life.